Global Social Compliance

 Forced Labor

 Our vendors must not use voluntary or involuntary prison labor, indentured labor, bonded labor, labor acquired through slavery or human trafficking, or any forms of involuntary or forced labor.
-Our vendors must not require workers to surrender any identity papers as a condition of employment; such documents may only be temporarily held to verify a worker's employment eligibility.
+All work must be voluntary, and workers must be free to terminate their employment.
+Workers must have freedom of movement in both the workplace and living facilities.
+Our vendors must not require workers to surrender any identity papers as a condition of employment; such documents may only be temporarily held to verify a worker’s employment eligibility.
 Our vendors must reimburse their workers for any recruitment or hiring fees that are paid.

 Wages & Benefits

-Our vendors must abide by all applicable laws relating to wages and benefits, and must pay the legally prescribed minimum wage or higher.
-Workers must be provided with a written contract which clearly describes their employment and wage terms prior to acceptance of employment.
+Our vendors must abide by all applicable laws relating to wages and benefits and must pay the legally prescribed minimum wage or higher.
+Workers must be provided with a written contract in a language they understand which clearly describes their employment and wage terms prior to acceptance of employment.
 Our vendors must not make any deductions from wages as a disciplinary measure.

 Working Hours

-Our vendors must not require their employees, on a regularly-scheduled basis, to work in excess of 60 hours per week (or fewer hours if prescribed by applicable laws and regulations).
+Our vendors must not require their employees, on a regularly scheduled basis, to work in excess of 60 hours per week (or fewer hours if prescribed by applicable laws and regulations).
 All overtime must be voluntary and must be fully compensated in accordance with the requirements of local law, and except in extraordinary circumstances, employees must be entitled to at least one day of rest in every seven-day period.
+Our vendors must comply with applicable laws regarding vacation time, leave period, and holidays.

 Harassment or Abuse